Frege/frege-native-gen/README.md

 ```
 **Example 3:** `java.util.Locale` as `pure`

-1. Public static fields are resolved
+1. Public static fields are resolved and generated with all lowercase characters.
 2. Though the class itself is pure, if any of the parameters for a method is impure such as arrays or other impure types
 or if the method is returning `void` or doesn't take any parameters or throws any checked `Exception`,
-the method will be considered as impure (here for example, `getAvailableLocales`, `getExtensionKeys`)
+the method will be considered as impure (here for example, `getAvailableLocales`, `getExtensionKeys`).

 ```
 data Locale = pure native java.util.Locale where